-Sorting our finances following a separation can be complicated and stressful.
-We can advise you of the process and help negotiate a settlement.
+Arranging and dividing your finances following separation can be complicated and stressful.
+We can advise you of the process, factors to be considered and help you negotiate a settlement.

-- Negotiations - Reach an agreement with your spouse either direct or with the assistance of legal advisers or mediators.
+- Negotiation – Reach an agreement with your spouse either direct or with the assistance of legal advisers, mediators and/or collaborative law.

-At Machins our family lawyers have considerable experience dealing with high value financial assets including, pensions and businesses.
-We aim to provide advice on the appropriate financial remedies available such as pension sharing agreements and maintenance orders.
+We have considerable experience dealing with all types of financial cases including, pensions, shares, assets overseas or offshore and businesses.
+We provide advice on the appropriate financial remedies available such as pension sharing agreements and maintenance orders.

 In order to fully advise on how the family assets should be divided, we will endeavour to obtain full financial disclosure from your partner, summarising their capital, pensions and incomes.
-We will then work with you and provide practical advise on the likely outcome should the matter go to court.
-We will then aim to negotiate a settlement on your behalf to ensure a fair settlement is reached.
-We will attempt to reach an agreement out of court and can assist you through direct negotiations between solicitors.
-Alternatively we can represent you through mediation and collaborative law.
+We will provide practical advice on the likely outcome should the matter go to court and then aim to negotiate a settlement on your behalf to ensure a fair settlement is reached.
+We will always do our very best to reach an agreement out of court and can assist you through direct negotiations between solicitors.
+Alternatively, we can represent you through mediation and collaborative law.

-If an agreement can be reached we can incorporate it into a Consent Order.
-The Consent Order can then be lodged with the court for their approval.
-The divorce can then commence to a Decree Absolute.
+If an agreement can be reached we can incorporate it into an agreed Financial Remedy Order also known as a Consent Order.
+This Order can then be lodged with the court for their approval.

-If an agreement cannot be reach, either party can issue court proceedings and we will be able to represent you during the court proceedings.
+If an agreement cannot be reached, either party can issue court proceedings and we will be able to represent you during the court proceedings.